-4. Non-sexual behavior means being a deep human being and not a 'cheap' person.
-Acting 'cute,' seductive, or having other expressions of 'loose character' all constitute sexual behavior, and the opposite of this is non-sexual behavior.
+4. Non-lewdness means being a deep human being and not having a 'loose character.'
+Acting seductive or having other expressions of 'loose character' constitute lewd behavior, and the opposite of this is non-lewdness.

 This does not mean 'sexuality' is a bad thing.
-On the contrary, sexuality is natural and its expression is healthy.
+On the contrary, sexuality is natural, and its expression is healthy.
 However, intimate expressions of sexuality have natural boundaries and are usually reserved for the privacy of the bedroom.
 5. Non-greediness means not accumulating more than we can use or distribute; it means living simply and not piggishly.

 The Yamas are the 5 Mahavratas (Great Vows).
 It means these are the five promises everyone MUST make to themselves regardless of their religious, cultural, economic, academic, political, philosophical, or racial background.
-The one who breaks these vows is lying to him- or herself, and will never secure permanent happiness or peace of mind.
+The one who breaks these vows is lying to him- or herself and will never secure permanent happiness or peace of mind.

 When people are unhappy with themselves and in mental turmoil, they need to examine themselves and see where they have gone wrong.
 When people do this self-examination (self introspection or inner-inspection) they realize the solution to their problems is in their own hands (i.e., in their own practices).
 Otherwise, (if they are in their ego) they will play the 'blame game' and blame themselves or others.
-In the first case (blaming ones self) leads to self-hate, and in the case of blaming others it leads to hating others.
+In the first case (blaming oneself) leads to self-hate, and in the case of blaming others it leads to hating others.
 In both cases it leads to self-destruction.